anissen/solitaire/tasks.md

     * theme-3 plays on survival
     * theme-5 plays on puzzle
 * Make a "retry"-button if the server cannot be contacted
-* Make the background take up the entire screen (?)
+* Make the background take up the entire screen
-* Rename "Normal" mode?
 * Add some tutorial for wins/rank on the menu screen
 * Better menu screen loading indicator
-* NICE: Change menu screen to only make one call to server instead of three
 * Make a simple checksum test on the server to validate the scores, etc.
+* Diamond symbol should always be to the right of score text (a problem in Timed, especially)
+* NICE-TO-HAVE: Change menu screen to only make one call to server instead of three
+* NICE-TO-HAVE: Fade out the top and bottom in journey
+* NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)
 * Make highlight tweets of
    * Images in tutorial
    * Pop text in play mode
    * Stars in highscore list?
    * Journey mode

-Journey branch:
-* NICE-TO-HAVE: Fade out the top and bottom in journey
-* NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)
-* IMPORTANT: Set all players total_stars to their total_wins in the database db.users.find().forEach(function(user) { user.total_stars = user.total_wins; db.users.save(user); })

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game